happy-armin/magi/README.md

-# BabyAGI
+# MAGI

 > [!NOTE]
-> The original BabyAGI from March 2023 introduced task planning as a method for developing autonomous agents.
-This project has been archived and moved to the [babyagi_archive](https://github.com/yoheinakajima/babyagi_archive) repo (September 2024 snapshot).
+> The original magi from March 2023 introduced task planning as a method for developing autonomous agents.
+This project has been archived and moved to the [magi_archive] repo (September 2024 snapshot).

 > [!CAUTION]
 > This is a framework built by Yohei who has never held a job as a developer.
 The purpose of this repo is to share ideas and spark discussion and for experienced devs to play with.
 Not meant for production use.
 Use with cautioun.

 ---

-This newest BabyAGI is an experimental framework for a self-building autonomous agent.
-Earlier efforts to expand BabyAGI have made it clear that the optimal way to build a general autonomous agent is to build the simplest thing that can build itself.
+This newest magi is an experimental framework for a self-building autonomous agent.
+Earlier efforts to expand magi have made it clear that the optimal way to build a general autonomous agent is to build the simplest thing that can build itself.

-Check out [this introductory X/Twitter thread](https://x.com/yoheinakajima/status/1840678823681282228) for a simple overview.

 The core is a new function framework (**functionz**) for storing, managing, and executing functions from a database.
 It offers a graph-based structure for tracking imports, dependent functions, and authentication secrets, with automatic loading and comprehensive logging capabilities.
 Additionally, it comes with a dashboard for managing functions, running updates, and viewing logs.